Settling In

 Postgraduate Students

-Many students arrive on (or shortly after) 26 September.
+Many students will arrive on (or shortly after) 23 September.
 Students being housed in college accommodation can move in from this date.
-Some international students will arrive a few days earlier, for orientation sessions, and to give them a bit of extra time to acclimatise, open bank accounts etc. We strongly advise students not to arrive earlier than 26 September unless instructed to do so by their Department.
+Some international students will arrive a few days earlier, for orientation sessions, and to give them a bit of extra time to acclimatise, open bank accounts etc. We strongly advise students not to arrive earlier than 23 September unless instructed to do so by their Department.
 Students with college accommodation booked that arrive early must check with the Tutorial Office whether they can move in any earlier.
-Room keys, university cards and mail can be collected from the Porters Lodge who can also give you directions, show you where to unload your belongings and where to grab something to eat!
+Room keys, university cards and mail can be collected from the Porters’ Lodge who can also give you directions, show you where to unload your belongings and where to grab something to eat!

 Undergraduate and Postgraduate Students